stacksmith/FemtoForth/README.md

 FemtoForth
 ==========

-This is an experimental language featuring Meow-Meow, a unique 8-bit token interpreter that uses a sliding-window algorithm to decode the tokens to full addresses.
+This is an experimental Forth-like VM using a novel 8-bit token interpreter that uses a sliding-window algorithm to decode  tokens to full addresses.
 The technology is described in great detail at http://www.fpgarelated.com/showarticle/44.php.
+Succinctly speaking, while classic 8-bit tokens are limited to 256 potential meanings, FemtoForth black has no such limits - for all practical purposes.
 The ultimate goal of the project is to create an FPGA-based CPU executing this bytecode directly.

-The goal of this project is to prove that it is possible to construct a working language using a sliding window interpreter.
-This goal has been met, although I got bogged down with the language part and will now take a break (and work with Smalltalk or something).
+This proof-of-concept implementation shows that it is in fact possible to construct a working language using a sliding window interpreter.
+This goal has been met, although I got bogged down with the language part and will now take a break (and work with ~~Smalltalk~~ Lisp or something).

 FemtoForth (it is not quite Forth, but is Forth-like in spirit) runs on ARM7 (Android console) and x86 (32-bit) linux.
 It is easily portable to many other processors (by writing a new set of kernel routines) and can be used as an embedded development system, a Domain-Specific language, or just a way to mess around with this weird tech.